 - a.
 In order for time to be considered official, barrier flag must operate. - b.
 If barrier fails to work and rerun is granted, contestant will take the rerun during or immediately after the same performance.
 Contestant will get drawn animal back and be run in the next available section or immediately following the performance or slack.
 If this puts the contestant in a conflict the spare animal will be used to allow the contestant to compete in a timely manner. - c.
 Barrier penalties will be assessed by the barrier judge.
-If barrier a malfunctions, the judge, at their discretion, will assess or take off the ten (10) second penalty.
+If barrier malfunctions, the judge, at their discretion, will assess or take off the ten (10) second penalty.
 If, in the judge's opinion, the barrier malfunction caused the contestant to be disqualified, the contestant will be awarded a rerun. - d.
 If automatic barrier fails to work and official time has not started, contestant will get a rerun on the drawn animal if a qualified run is made. - e.
-If the barrier neck rope flies up and hits the contestant or his rope, impairing him, the contestant may declare himself, and if so, may be given a re-run.
-Contestant shall so declare himself by not throwing his rope or by not attempting to get down on the steer. - f.
+If the barrier or neck rope flies up and hits the contestant or his rope, impairing him, the contestant may declare himself, and if so, may be given a re-run.
+Contestant shall so declare himself by not throwing his rope or by not attempting to get down on the steer.

+- i.
+If a contestant is fouled by the barrier or neck rope while in the act of throwing/attempting to throw his rope the contestant must declare themselves by not continuing with the run and a rerun may be awarded.
+If the contestant continues with the run by the decision of the judges a rerun will not be awarded. - f.
 Any time a contestant is awarded a rerun due to being fouled by neck rope, barrier or other reasons that deem a rerun, the following will apply: - i.
 If contestant broke out on initial run, no rerun will be awarded unless the rodeo in question pays out an average. - ii.
 If no barrier penalty was incurred on initial run, contestant will get drawn animal back and barrier will be used. - iii.
-If an animal fails to pull the barrier or break the neck rope and the contestant does not break the barrier a rerun shall be awarded and the spare will be used and the initial steer drawn will be taken out of the draw at that rodeo. - a. rerun may be run in the next available section or immediately following the performance or slack.
-If this puts the contestant in a conflict the spare animal will be used to allow the contestant to compete in a timely manner. - b.
+If an animal fails to pull the barrier or break the neck rope and the contestant does not break the barrier a rerun shall be awarded, and the spare will be used, and the initial steer drawn will be taken out of the draw at that rodeo. - a.
+Rerun may be run in the next available section or immediately following the performance or slack.
+If this puts the contestant in a conflict, the spare animal will be used to allow the contestant to compete in a timely manner. - b.
 Rerun must be taken in same performance or same slack or a no-time will be awarded.

-D. Tie-Down Roping
+C. Tie-Down Roping